 Kliebenstein@ucdavis.edu

-Keywords: Botrytis cinerea, plant-pathogen interaction, tomato, domestication; generalist pathogen; GWA
+Keywords: Botrytis cinerea, plant-pathogen interaction, tomato, domestication; generalist pathogen; genome wide association mapping

 Abstract

-Plant domestication alters variation in many phenotypes, including pathogen resistance.
-It is unclear what effect plant domestication has on quantitative plant resistance and generalist pathogen virulence.
-Many plant-pathogen studies focus on qualitative resistance loci in plants against pathogens; relatively little is still known about quantitative resistance in plants, and the corresponding virulence loci in pathogens.
-To study quantitative virulence in a generalist pathogen like Botrytis cinerea, we must work with genetic variation within the pathogen, and diverse plant hosts.
-In this study, we quantified variation in lesion size of 91 B. cinerea isolates on 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium genotypes.
-We find that lesion size variation is controlled by plant genotype, plant domestication status, and pathogen genotype.
-Through genome-wide association (GWA) of lesion size variation to B. cinerea, we find a highly quantitative basis of virulence on tomato, with thousands of genes contributing.
-We find a subset of genes that control lesion size variation across tomato genotypes, and many genes that uniquely associate with few host genotypes.
+Human selection during crop domestication leads to shifts in numerous traits, including resistance to biotrophic pathogens.
+Studies of qualitative resistance to biotrophic pathogens typically shows decreased resistance in domestic crops in comparison to their wild relatives.
+However, less is known about how crop domestication effects quantitative interactions with generalist pathogens.
+To study how crop domestication impacts interactions with generalist pathogens and correspondingly what is affected in the pathogen, we developed a population of the generalist pathogen Botrytis cinerea and infected this population on wild and domesticated tomato accessions.
+We quantified variation in lesion size of 91 B. cinerea isolates on 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium genotypes.
+This showed that lesion size variation is significantly controlled by plant domestication status, plant genotype, and pathogen genotype.
+The effect of domestication status was for the wild germplasm to be slightly more resistant but interestingly, there was no evidence of a bottleneck in these accessions with wild and domestic tomatoes having a similar resistance range.
+To complement this, we conducted genome-wide association (GWA) in B. cinerea that found a highly quantitative basis of virulence on tomato.
+This collection of genes was highly specific to distinct tomato accessions suggesting that breeding against this pathogen would need to utilize a diversity of isolates to capture all possible mechanisms.
+There was a specific subset of B. cinerea genes that linked to altered virulence against the wild versus domesticated tomato accessions.
+SUMMARY

 Introduction

-The progression of a plant disease is mediated by the complex interaction of diverse molecular pathways of the host and pathogen.
+The progression of a plant disease is mediated by complex interactions amongst diverse host and pathogen molecular pathways.
 The resulting disease outcome is the sum of pathogen virulence/sensitivity and host plant susceptibility/resistance mechanisms, specific to the interacting genotypes of the host and pathogen.
-A key aspect controlling the genetic architecture of these traits is the host range of the pathogen.
+A key aspect controlling the genetic architecture of this interaction is the host range of the pathogen.
 Specialist pathogens are a major focus in plant pathology; virulent on a narrow range of hosts, and often limited to a single species or genus.
-This narrow and often obligate host range for the pathogen can enhance co-evolution between host resistance genes and pathogen virulence mechanisms.
 Most known genes for plant resistance to specialist pathogens confer qualitative resistance through plant innate immunity, via large-effect loci that enable the recognition of the pathogen by the plant {Dodds 2010; Pieterse 2012; Dangl 2001; Jones 2006}.
 These recognition signals can be conserved pathogen patterns such as cell-wall polymers or flagellin, or alternatively, specific virulence factors that block perception of the pathogen, but in turn are detected by plant proteins that guard the signaling networks {Ferrari 2007; Dodds 2010; Jones 2006; Boller 2009; Bittel 2007}.
+The creation of these large effect qualitative loci has partly been driven by the narrow host range for the pathogen that enhances co-evolution between host resistance genes and pathogen virulence mechanisms.